karmaniverous/blog/_posts/2022-07-20-testing-redux-in-nextjs.md

 ## Some Weirdness

-By the time you read this, I will have inccorporated all this stuff into my template, so for context here's a link to [the most recent release that doesn't yet address this problem](https://github.com/karmaniverous/template-nextjs/tree/0.0.7).
+By the time you read this, I will have incorporated all this stuff into my template, so for context here's a link to [the most recent release that doesn't yet address this problem](https://github.com/karmaniverous/template-nextjs/tree/0.0.7).

 Some points to note: